Diocese of Buffalo: 1986 to 2018

-In February 1986, Reverend Gerald C. Jasinski, a priest of St. Mary's Parish, was charged with first-degree sodomy, first-degree sexual abuse and unlawful dealing with a child.
+In February 1986, Gerald C. Jasinski, a priest of St. Mary's Parish, was charged with first-degree sodomy, first-degree sexual abuse and unlawful dealing with a child.
 He was accused of sexually assaulting two teenage boys at a cabin in Sheldon.
 He pleaded guilty to misdemeanor sexual assault in August 1986, receiving five years of probation.
-The Vatican laicized Jasinski in 1988.
-In 2019, a man sued the diocese, claiming that Jasinski in 1969 had raped him in the rectory at St. John’s Church in Sinclairville.

-Another priest, Reverend Benedict P. Barszcz, was arrested in Buffalo in 1999 on a misdemeanor charge of public lewdness.
-The parents of two teenage girls accused him of masturbating in his car in view of the girls.
-A visiting priest from Poland, Barszcz was immediately removed from ministry by the diocese.

-In 2011, Bishop Kmiec suspended Reverend Art Smith, a priest who taught at St. Mary of the Lake School in Hamburg, from ministry.
-The school principal had asked the diocese to remove Smith after he posted a love message to an eighth-grade boy on Facebook.
-After his removal, Smith continued to show up around the school for the next several months.
-The diocese sent him to Philadelphia for treatment.
-In November 2012, Bishop Malone assigned him as chaplain to a nursing home in Clarence.
-However, after receiving complaints from two male workers, the administrators of the facility fired him.
-Smith was sent away again for treatment.
-In 2017, Malone assigned Smith to a parish in Depew, where an allegation of child sexual abuse soon arose.
+Jasinski was laicized in 1988.

 2018

-Michael F. Whalen Jr in February 2018 accused Reverend Norbert F. Orsolits of sexually assaulting him in 1979 or 1980 during a ski trip.
-When Whalen's parents complained to the diocese, Malone called them and offered paid counseling to the boy.
-When interviewed by a Buffalo News reporter after Whalen's statement, Orsolits admitted to sexually abusing dozens of boys during his career, but claimed it was consensual.
-He said that he could not specifically remember Whalen.

-In September 2018, a diocesan database showed over 106 clergy with credible accusations of sexually abusing children.
-This number exceeded the list of 42 clergy that the diocese had released in March 2018.
-The diocese said that the March list reflected "priests against whom we had substantiated allegations – meaning more than one allegation – and were accused of abusing minors, not adults."
+In September 2018, a diocesan database showed over 106 clergy with credible accusations of sexually abusing children; the diocese had previously reported 42 clergy in March, 2018.
+Officials explained that the March list reflected "priests against whom we had substantiated allegations – meaning more than one allegation – and were accused of abusing minors, not adults."
 A few active clergy on the list were suspended.
 In September 2018, Malone named Steven L. Halter, a former FBI investigator, as director of the diocese's newly created Office of Personal Responsibility, tasked with handling sex abuse complaints.